MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrumentConfiguration.md

 ms.author: cdmditeam
 ---

-# Water instrument configuration in SustainabilityWater(WaterInstrumentConfiguration)
+# Water instrument configuration in Sustainability water (WaterInstrumentConfiguration)

 Entity to describe the configuration of the water flow through each water instrument present in the organization.